qualcomm/resource-tuner/docs/README.md

 ### URM_REGISTER_RES_TEAR_CB

 Registers a custom resource teardown handler with the system.
 This allows the framework to invoke a user-defined callback when an untune request for a specific resource opcode is encountered.
 A function pointer to the callback is to be registered.
-Now, instead of the normal resource handler (provided by resource-tuner), this callback function will be called when a Resource Deprovisioning Request for this particular resource opcode arrives.
+Now, instead of the normal resource handler (provided by URM), this callback function will be called when a Resource Deprovisioning Request for this particular resource opcode arrives.

 ### Usage Example
 ```cpp